fhmwg/current-tags/stage1-draft1.md

 > Should stage 1 be limited to a single language only?
 Simpler, but also not fully compatible with some existing XMP.
 >
-> Perhaps it is enough to say something like "implementations that are not able to handle language alternatives *may* deiscard all but one language alternative."
+> Perhaps it is enough to say something like "implementations that are not able to handle language alternatives *may* discard all but one language alternative."

 ## Guidelines